 Taste: it makes an overall pleasant impression, but it is rather mundane, it lacks completeness and texturing and to be honest is too watery.
 At first we feel grape juice, milk chocolate, plums, orange, apples, sweet white wine, a little walnuts; then comes a little bitterness of cinnamon, pepper, nutmeg; it ends with a bit of dried fruit.

 Aftertaste: warming, medium duration.
 Ginger, apples, grapes.

-In general, we can summarize that this is the most refined, elegant release among the junior regulars of Spacead, with a surprisingly beautiful and pleasant nose, which however lacks fullness, strength in taste and duration in the aftertaste.
+In general, we can summarize that this is the most refined, elegant release among the junior regulars of Spacead, with a surprisingly beautiful and pleasant nose, which, however, lacks fullness, strength in taste (but you can’t refuse the balance of it) and the duration of the aftertaste.